markets/awesome-ruby/README.md

 * [Honeybadger](https://www.honeybadger.io/) - Exception, uptime, and performance monitoring for Ruby.
 * [Nesty](https://github.com/skorks/nesty) - Nested exceptions for Ruby.
 * [Raven Ruby](https://github.com/getsentry/raven-ruby) - Raven is a Ruby client for Sentry.

+## Event-driven architecture

+* [Rails Event Store (RES)](https://github.com/RailsEventStore/rails_event_store) - a library for publishing, consuming, storing and retrieving events.
+It's your best companion for going with an event-driven architecture for your Rails application.

 ## Feature Flippers and A/B Testing